-This book is a revised and updated version of the 1995 edition of The Myth of Saint Thomas and the Mylapore Shiva Temple.
+This book is a revised and updated version of the 2010 edition of The Myth of Saint Thomas and the Mylapore Shiva Temple.
 It includes everything in the last edition plus a number of new and important references.
 Veda Prakash, who in 1989 brought us the original data he had collected on the St. Thomas myth and destruction of the Kapaleeswara Temple in Mylapore, continues to share his research materials and Tamil translations.
 Sita Ram Goel, Koenraad Elst, K.P.
 Sunil and Ganesh Iyer, Leela Tampi, R.S.
 Narayanaswami, C.A.
 Simon, Khushwant Singh, G. Ananthakrishnan, B.R.
 Haran, G.P.
 Srinivasan, Rajiv Malhotra, V. Sundaram, S. Muthiah, A. Srivathsan, B.S.
 Hari Shankar, C.I.
 Issac, Swami Tapasyananda of the Sri Ramakrishna Math in Mylapore, and a number of Indian and foreign media organisations who report news without a byline, have all made valuable contributions.

-2. This writer once had the misfortune of meeting The Hindu editor, N. Ram.
+3. This writer once had the misfortune of meeting The Hindu editor, N. Ram.
 He arrived one morning in 1992 on our ashram doorstep with a Muslim friend.
-He did not identify himself except to say that his name was Ram, and was eager to push forward his companion who had nothing to say.
+He did not identify himself except to say that his name was Ram, and was eager to push forward his companion.
 Finally, his manner radiating hostility, he asked us our opinion about the demolition of the disputed building called Babri Masjid in Ayodhya earlier in the year.
-We replied that we did not feel that Muslims had any vested interest or claim in Ayodhya at all.
+We replied that we did not feel that Muslims had any vested interest or claim in Ayodhya.
 It was a Hindu pilgrimage town for many centuries and had no religious value to Muslims.
-The disputed building was a victory monument built by a foreign invader’s general who had wished to subdue and intimidate the Hindu inhabitants of the area.
+The disputed building was a victory monument built by a foreign invader’s governor who had wished to subdue and intimidate the local Hindu inhabitants.
 We wondered how Indian Muslims, the citizens of a free and independent India whose religious rights were protected, could place any value on such a structure?
-There was a dead silence for a minute after this reply, then Ram glared at us menacingly — his companion had closed his eyes and sunk down in his chair — and said loudly, “No use talking to you.”
-And he got up and stomped out with his Muslim companion in tow.
+There was a dead silence for a minute after this reply, while Ram glared at us menacingly (his Muslim companion had closed his eyes and sunk down in his chair).
+“No use talking to you,” he growled, and got up and stomped out of the room with his companion in tow.